contagon/handbook/handbook/5-general-and-area-leadership.md

 * Coordinate the work of salvation and exaltation.
 * Counsel together about the temporal and spiritual welfare of members and how to help them become true followers of Jesus Christ.
 * Instruct and edify one another.
 * Coordinate multistake matters.
-These matters may include activities (see [20.3.3](20-activities.md#2033-multistake-and-area-activities)), efforts to build self-reliance and give community service (see [22.10.1](22-providing-for-temporal-needs.md#22101-aoresources-coordinated-by-the-stake)), emergency response efforts (see [22.9.1.3](22-providing-for-temporal-needs.md#22913-respond-to-emergencies)), and finances and audits (see [34.9](34-finances-and-audits.md#349-audits)).
+These matters may include activities (see [20.3.3](20-activities.md#2033-multistake-and-area-activities)), efforts to build self-reliance and give community service (see [22.10.1](22-providing-for-temporal-needs.md#22101-ao-resources-coordinated-by-the-stake)), emergency response efforts (see [22.9.1.3](22-providing-for-temporal-needs.md#22913-respond-to-emergencies)), and finances and audits (see [34.7](34-finances-and-audits.md#347-audits)).

 ### 5.2.5 Area Callings

 The Area Presidency may call members to serve in area callings to assist the Area Presidency in their responsibilities.
 Those serving in these positions are called and set apart by a member of the Area Presidency or an assigned Area Seventy.
 They are not sustained.

-Examples of area callings may include area executive secretary, area auditor, area communications director, and area organization adviser.
+Examples of area callings may include area executive secretary, area auditor, area communications director, area temple and family history adviser, and area organization adviser.

 #### 5.2.5.1 Area Organization Advisers